 Squid is thought to be the main source of food for the Risso’s dolphin, with the majority of feeding being done at night when squid move up into shallower water.
 Smaller fish species and octopus may also be a key part of Risso’s dolphin’s diets in some parts of the world.

 While some believe that the scars which cover the body of Risso’s Dolphin are caused by battles with squid it is now thought that they are actually caused by Risso’s Dolphin biting and scraping their teeth over each other.
 The exact reason why Risso’s Dolphins inflict these scars on each other remains unknown.
 It is theorised that it could be from play-fighting, competing with others for food or territory, mating conflicts or some other form of social interaction which humans have yet to understand.
 Risso’s Dolphin have also been observed breaching (jumping out of the water), chasing and ramming each other – behaviour which constitutes another form of social interaction which is yet to be fully understood.

 Hunting and Conservation Status

 Risso’s Dolphin are not hunted on anything other than a very minor scale, mostly by Japanese fishermen.
 The main threats to this species come from bycatch in commercial fishing nets and entanglement in fishing gear and pollution across some of their range.
-However, Risso’s Dolphin are thought to be relatively abundant in number and this, combined with the fact that their distribution is spread widely throughout the world’s seas, mean that the IUCN (International Union for the Conservation of Nature) class Risso’s dolphin as a species of Least Concern on a global basis.
-In Europe the numbers of this species are less clear, with the IUCN classing this species as Data Deficient in both the Mediterranean and Europe generally.
+However, Risso’s Dolphin are thought to be relatively abundant in number and this, combined with the fact that their distribution is spread widely throughout the world’s seas, means that the IUCN (International Union for the Conservation of Nature) class Risso’s dolphin as a species of Least Concern on a global basis.
+In Europe, the numbers of this species are less clear, with the IUCN classing this species as Data Deficient in both the Mediterranean and Europe.